• Skip navigation

 • Eligibility limited to artists living and working in the UK.
 The award is given to emerging artists who have achieved some professional standing.
 Selection based on both talent and need.

-• Aims to provide artists with stability to explore new forms at a critical stage and to facilitate cross-art form networking.
+• Aims to provide artists with stability to explore new forms at a critical stage and to facilitate cross-artform networking.

 • Shortlist for prizes drawn up by nomination.
 ‘The Foundation uses leading practitioners and experienced professionals whose key positions enable them to identify the most talented and deserving artists.’

-• www.artsfoundation.co.uk/content/arts-foundation
+• www.artsfoundation.co.uk/

 Tags: 5 - 20k | UK | Various - Category: Visual Arts -